jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     Except February, twenty-eight days clear
     and twenty-nine in each leap year

-  I instead do a search for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ in the `python online documentation`_ to see if there is an existing solution, and select the datetime_ module since it looks like the solution to this problem.
+  I do a search for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ in the `python online documentation`_ instead, to see if there is an existing solution.
+I select the datetime_ module since it looks like the solution for this problem.
 Reading through the available types in the module, I see

   .. code-block:: python